Whether your cruise takes you around the bay or the world, a nice wood stove with a character is essential for your marine experience.

-Floor space is highly valuable in every yacht unless you own a massive vessel.
+Floor space is precious in every yacht unless you own a massive vessel.
 In general, most boats are smaller than the average home, so you need to find a stove that will enable you to utilize the limited cabin space cleverly.
 Choosing a compact stove will also make the installation process more comfortable and save you many headaches.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

-Here are some practical tips to help you choose a marine wood stove that will provide you the right amount of heat and take up minimal space.
+Here are some practical tips to help you choose a marine wood stove that will provide you with the right amount of heat and take up minimal space.

 Features of Boat Stoves

 Cooking aboard a boat is different from cooking at home.
-It is essential to understand that galley stoves are other from household stoves.
+It is essential to understand that galley stoves are other than household stoves.
 They usually operate at angles up to 30° without the cookware sliding off.

 In case the boat heels and leans over to one side, the oven doors are not forced open by the weight of the baking containers inside.
 The controls are located on the front or along the side.
 The chef does not have to reach over hot cookware on a moving boat.